fendiya/learning_notes/Logging/logging.md

 -    6       Informational: informational messages --> Low Level information
 -    7       Debug: debug-level messages
 oracle have another level :
-    8       Trace: very diagnostics --> TRACE messages follow the request path of a method.
+    8       Trace: very diagnostics --> TRACE messages follow the request path of a method.  entrance >> and exit << of method

 While developing Application it is enought to have only error level :